 By the 2020 census, Florida's population increased to 21,538,187.

-In 2020, Florida again sided with the GOP when Donald Trump headed the party's ticket.
+In 2020, Florida sided with the eventual loser of the presidential election for the first time since 1992, with Donald Trump heading the party's ticket.

 In 2020, Florida was ranked the third best state in the U.S. for K-12 education, outperforming other states in 15 out of 18 metrics in Education Week's 2020 Quality Counts report.

-In 2020, Florida's population was over 23 million, ranking it the third-most populous state in the United States and seventh in population density.
+In 2020, Florida's population was over 23 million, making it the third-most populous state in the United States and ranking seventh in population density.

-In 2020, Hispanic and Latinos made up 26.5% of the population in Broward County, while Native Hawaiians and Pacific Islanders made up 0.1%.
+In 2020, Hispanic and Latinos of any race(s) made up 26.5% of the population, while Native Hawaiians and Pacific Islanders made up 0.1% of all Broward County residents.

 In a 2020 study, Florida was ranked as the 11th hardest state for citizens to vote in.